microsoft/vscode-docs/docs/introvideos/extend.md

 ## Video outline

-* Find extensions to install using the Extensions View.
+* Find extensions to install using the Extensions view.
-* Install an extension.
+* Install an extension from the VS Code Extension Marketplace.
-* See what features are added via the Contributions tab or Command Palette.
+* See what features are added via the **Features Contributions** tab or Command Palette (`kb(workbench.action.showCommands)`).
 * See recommendations for other extensions.

 ## Next video